Bedbugs pest control

 10. Do bed bugs go away on their own?

-12. What to do if you find a bed bug?
+12. What should you do if you find a bed bug?

 If you find a bed bug, take the following steps:

-• Contact a pest control professional for identification and treatment.
+• Contact a professional pest controller for identification and treatment advice.

-13. How do you get rid of bed bugs in 30 minutes?
+13. Can you get rid of bed bugs in 30 minutes?

 15. How do I get rid of bed bugs in my room permanently?